postmanlabs/labs-docs/src/pages/docs/postman/collections/intro-to-collections.md

 ### Documentation

 You can add a name and descriptions to requests, folders, and collections.
 In Postman, you can use the collection browser to view the documentation.
-In Postman Pro, you can create and publish beautiful API documentation pages.

 ### Test suites